Cautioning and Diversion

 Cautions (including reprimands and warnings and from 8 April 2013 youth cautions) become spent at the time when they are given i.e. immediately.
 Conditional Cautions and Youth Conditional Cautions will be regarded as spent three months after the date on which they were administered unless the Conditional Caution is revoked and the offender is prosecuted instead and convicted of the original offence.
 In that case the rehabilitation period of the Conditional Caution is the same as that of the offence for which the offender is convicted.

 Transitional arrangements in paragraph 19 of schedule 27 of the CJIA provide that the change applies to cautions, reprimands and warnings given before the commencement date as it applies to cautions given on or after that date.

-However, the ROA makes clear that the general protection from disclosure afforded to spent cautions and Conditional Cautions does not affect the determination of any issue, or prevent the admission or requirement of any evidence, relating to a persons previous convictions or to circumstances ancillary thereto (a) in any criminal proceedings before a court in Great Britain (including any appeal or reference in a criminal matter).
+However, the ROA makes clear that the general protection from disclosure afforded to spent cautions and Conditional Cautions does not affect "the determination of any issue, or prevent the admission or requirement of any evidence, relating to a person's previous convictions or to circumstances ancillary thereto – (a) in any criminal proceedings before a court in Great Britain (including any appeal or reference in a criminal matter)".
 Spent cautions can be used in criminal proceedings in the same way and to the same extent as spent convictions, as to which see paragraph 21A.2 of the CCPD.
 Please also refer to The Attorney General’s Guidance on Disclosure 2022 which includes material which casts doubt on the reliability of a witness within the categories presumed to be disclosable (paragraph 86), unless it does not meet the test for disclosure.

 The authority for the CPS to make a decision to caution (whether simple or conditional) is contained within s.37B (3) (b) of the Police and Criminal Evidence Act 1984 which states that: